 - Salt and pepper - Enhance the flavor of your zucchini.
 I don't recommend omitting either of these.

-- Slice your zucchini into thick, ½ inch circles.
-Thin zucchini cooks faster, and overcooked zucchini will turn out mushy.
+- Slice zucchini into thick, ½ inch slices.

 No, there's no need to peel your zucchini before roasting.
 The skin of the zucchini contains many nutrients and added fiber that you'd be missing out on by peeling it off.
 The skin of the zucchini also helps the slices hold their shape after roasting.